Phil Gawne

-Philip Anderson Gawne (born 19 February 1965), better known as Phil Gawne, is a former Member of the House of Keys for Rushen, a constituency in the Isle of Man.
-He also served in a number of ministerial posts on the island and is therefore a former member of the Council of Ministers.
+Philip Anderson Gawne (born 19 February 1965) is a former Member of the House of Keys for Rushen, a constituency in the Isle of Man.

 Personal life

 Gawne was born in Douglas to C. R. Gawne CP and E. Gawne (née Anderson).
 He attended his local primary school in Arbory, before joining Castle Rushen High School for his secondary education.
 As a young adult, Gawne moved to Liverpool to study Biochemistry in the University of Liverpool.
 On his return to the Isle of Man, he retrained as a chartered accountant.